 - Identify conditions that may limit participation such as a recent concussion

-- Identify conditions that require a treatment plan before or during exercise such as uncontrolled blood pressure, eating disorders or certain lung conditions
+- Identify conditions that require a treatment plan, such as uncontrolled blood pressure, eating disorders or certain lung conditions

 - Identifying and fully rehabilitating old musculoskeletal injuries, as previous injury is the strongest predictor of a future sports injury.
 Proper rehabilitation can lead to lower injury rates.